Welcome Freshmen, New Students and Returning Students!

 College and Career Planning

-Senior College & Career Presentations will take place during the senior language arts classes on September 5 & 6 in the Library.
-Parents are invited to attend during the beginning of their child's language arts class.
-Call Jennie Grangroth 801-484-4343 x.
-175 for questions.
+Senior College & Career Presentations are scheduled for September 5 & 6.
+The presentations will take place during the senior language arts classes.
 Students and parents may contact their counselor in order to discuss questions about college and career planning one-on-one.

-Freshman College & Career Planning (CCRs) will take place October 1-12.
-Letters will be sent home in mid September with appointment times.
+Individual Freshman College & Career Planning (CCRs) will take place in November.
+Letters will be sent home toward the end of October with individual appointment times.
 IB Students will be scheduled separately.

 1. Investigate careers and their educational requirements

 2. Be aware of Grade Point Average (GPA) - used to determine college admission & scholarship awards

 3. Plan to take the right classes and challenge yourself with Honors, AP, IB and CE classes